khuntpav/V2GEvil/README.md

 - Evil car: to exploit stations
 - Evil station: to exploit cars

+**IMPORTANT!**: The instruction / exact steps how to run / required equipment will be filled till the end of September 2024"

 ## How to make it running
 ~~I use pip in combination with pyproject.toml.
 I also use the pyenv with virtualenv plugin to manage Python version and dependencies.~~